-After you finish copying images, disconnect the camera from the computer.
+12. After you finish copying images, disconnect the camera from the computer.

 On the camera, press [ON/OFF] (Power) to turn off the camera.
-After checking to make sure that the back lamp is unlit or lit red, disconnect the USB cable.
+After making sure that the back lamp is unlit, disconnect the camera from the computer.

 - To view images you copied to your computer - 1.
 Double-click the copied "DCIM" folder to open it. - 2.
 Double-click the folder that contains the images you want to view. - 3.
-Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 100. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation.
+Double-click the image file you want to view. - For information about file names, see "Memory Folder Structure" on page 101. - An image that was rotated on the camera will be displayed on your computer screen in its original (unrotated) orientation.